 The Chunin examinees are said to be the best Genin in the world, but all nine of the rookies fresh out of the Konoha academy, as well as Team Guy, whose members have been ninjas for a little over a year, all make it to the finals while many more experienced ninja fail although in Kabuto's case, he did it on purpose to gather intelligence on the competitors.
 More so, Orochimaru, along with some Sound Village minions, Kabuto included, were deliberately thinning the herd behind the competitors' backs to scout out someone from his homeland, which he knew contained exceptional ninja, as a viable candidate for his body possession tecnhique and also to spite his old master, Hiruzen Sarutobi, the current Hogake and head of the village.
 Sasuke Uchiha became the unfortunate target.

 Kakashi Hatake is said to have "over a thousand" different abilities he has copied from people over the years.
-Unfortunately we only see about six of them over the course of hundreds of episodes and a handful of movies.
+Unfortunately we only see about ten of them over the course of hundreds of episodes and a handful of movies.

 Kakashi is better off than Sarutobi Asuma or especially Yuuhi Kurenai.
 Asuma is supposedly one of the most powerful guys in Naruto, and besides defeating cannon fodder Sound nins, he next opponents were the Kisame and the immortal Hidan.
 Kurenai, on the other hand, had faced undefeated Itachi.
 (Doesn't help that the only thing she really does in the plot afterwards is get knocked up by Asuma shortly before he died.)

 Hanzou, leader of the Village Hidden in the Rain, also suffers from this.
 The audience is told of his almost unstoppable power and skills but we never actually see him in combat.
 This is then mixed with The Worf Effect when Hanzou's assassination is used to hype up Pain's own power, emphasized even more by the fact that Jiraiya, Tsunade, and Orochimaru all lost to Hanzou during the war.
 Both of these tropes are eventually averted for Pain when he proceeds to kill Jiraiya and blow up Konoha proving that the rumors of his abilities are no exaggeration.